alex-dukhno/alex-dukhno.github.io/_posts/2018-12-01-Methods-invocation-inside-of-a-Java-Virtual-Machine.md

 System.out.println(hello); // will print out "Hello"
 ```

 Once dynamic language resolved reference to a `Method` object it can save it and invoke every time it needs.
-One of the problems with reflection is that it will be always slower than a direct invocation of a method because JVM has to check method visibility, receiver and arguments types, parameters should be collected into an array (that produce "garbage").
-All these checks must be made every time when a method is invoked that prevents JVM kicks JIT compiler in and optimize the code.
+One of the problems with reflection is that it is always slower than a direct invocation of a method because JVM needs check method visibility, receiver and arguments types, parameters should be collected into an array (that produce "garbage").
+All these checks are executed every time a method is invoked that prevents JVM from kicking JIT compiler in and optimizing the code.
 For these and other reasons, `invokedynamic` bytecode instruction was added.

 #### Invokedynamic